chnyda/taikungoclient/client/docs/HelmMetadata.md

 HasCreationTimestamp returns a boolean if a field has been set.

-### SetCreationTimestampNil

-`func (o *HelmMetadata) SetCreationTimestampNil(b bool)`

- SetCreationTimestampNil sets the value for CreationTimestamp to be an explicit nil

-### UnsetCreationTimestamp
-`func (o *HelmMetadata) UnsetCreationTimestamp()`

-UnsetCreationTimestamp ensures that no value is present for CreationTimestamp, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)